North Dakota

 Highlights

-Covered Entities (Licensee): Any entity licensed, authorized to operate, registered, or required to be licensed, authorized, or registered pursuant to the insurance laws of this state.
+Covered Entities (Licensee): Any person licensed, authorized to operate, registered, or required to be licensed, authorized, or registered pursuant to the insurance laws of this state.
+The term does not include a purchasing group or a risk retention group chartered and licensed in another state or a licensee that is acting as an assuming insurer that is domiciled in another state or jurisdiction.

 Security Standard: Commensurate with the size and complexity of the licensee, the nature and scope of the licensee's activities, including the licensee's use of third-party service providers, and the sensitivity of the nonpublic information used by the licensee or in the licensee's possession, custody, or control, each licensee shall develop, implement, and maintain a comprehensive written information security program based on the licensee's risk assessment that contains administrative, technical, and physical safeguards for the protection of nonpublic information and the licensee's information system.